vinay-sj/python-flask-microservices/README.md

 //TODO More info to add here

 ### Step 10: Do a commit and run the build.
-Upon on commiting all the stages of the pipeline will run and you get the appy deployed as well as the monitoring dashboard, sythetic test setup.
+Upon on commiting all the stages of the pipeline will run and you get the app deployed as well as the monitoring dashboard, synthetic test setup.

 ## Key Decisions:

-1. Using DDtrace instead of opentelementry and jaeger.
+1. Using DDtrace instead of OpenTelementry and Jaeger.
 It helps to avoid development effort required for tagging the services for the monitoring purpose.
 As dd-trace requires some configuration in the environment and no code change.

 2. Using Jenkins for continuous integration continuous delivery as the datadog does not provide support for it

-3. Use of terraform for automating the deployment infrastructure creation, monitoring dashboard creation, sythetic test and monitor creation.
+3. Use of terraform for automating the deployment infrastructure creation, monitoring dashboard creation, synthetic test and monitor creation.
 This helps to automate infrastructure management.
 Easier replication of infrastructure incase of scenarios which need to duplicate the infrastructure.

+4. <b>should we tell about the Kubernetes?</b>

 ## Conclusion: